Extending simple monotone drawings: Cylindrically monotone arrangements

-Our main contribution is Theorem~\ref{theorem_hard} stating that in general, deciding whether a cylindrically monotone arrangement is $(a,b)$-extendable is NP-hard.
 Our proof is heavily inspired by a recent proof by Arroyo et al.~\cite{AKPVSW23_inserting} showing that deciding the extendability of a simple drawing of a graph by one edge between a prescribed pair of points is NP-hard.
 We adapt their reduction to the more restricted setting of cylindrically monotone drawings.

 We prove the NP-hardness by a reduction from 3-SAT.
 Let $\phi(x_1,\dots, x_n)$ be a 3-SAT-formula with variables $x_1,\dots, x_n$ and a set of clauses $C = \{C_1,\dots,C_m\}$.
 A \emph{literal} is an occurrence of a variable in a clause.